Counting Guidance for High Fidelity Text-to-Image Synthesis: Abstract

 \section{Abstract}

-Recently, the quality and performance of text-to-image generation significantly advanced due to the impressive results of diffusion models.
-However, text-to-image diffusion models still fail to generate high fidelity content with respect to the input prompt.
-One problem where text-to-diffusion models struggle is generating the exact number of objects specified in the text prompt.
-E.g. given a prompt "five apples and ten lemons on a table", diffusion-generated images usually contain the wrong number of objects.
-In this paper, we propose a method to improve diffusion models to focus on producing the correct object count given the input prompt.
+Recently, there have been significant improvements in the quality and performance of text-to-image generation, largely due to the impressive results attained by diffusion models.
+However, text-to-image diffusion models sometimes struggle to create high-fidelity content for the given input prompt.
+One specific issue is their difficulty in generating the precise number of objects specified in the text prompt.
+For example, when provided with the prompt “five apples and ten lemons on a table," images generated by diffusion models often contain an incorrect number of objects.
+In this paper, we present a method to improve diffusion models so that they accurately produce the correct object count based on the input prompt.
 We adopt a counting network that performs reference-less class-agnostic counting for any given image.
 We calculate the gradients of the counting network and refine the predicted noise for each step.
-To handle multiple types of objects in the prompt, we use novel attention map guidance to obtain high-fidelity masks for each object.
-Finally, we guide the denoising process by the calculated gradients for each object.
-Through extensive experiments and evaluation, we demonstrate that our proposed guidance method greatly improves the fidelity of diffusion models to object count.
+To address the presence of multiple types of objects in the prompt, we utilize novel attention map guidance to obtain high-quality masks for each object.
+Finally, we guide the denoising process using the calculated gradients for each object.
+Through extensive experiments and evaluation, we demonstrate that the proposed method significantly enhances the fidelity of diffusion models with respect to object count.
+Code is available at \url{https://github.com/furiosa-ai/counting-guidance}.